campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-09-17-13-51-12
+- Updated module.php to support using MySQL Views as an alternative to All Records.
+- Update HomeM eleTabs Example.
+- Renamed ContactsMT contactName functions from contactNameDisplay to contactNameAsHTML.
+Added contactNameAsLine.

 2025-09-15-15-25-37
 - Updated eleTabs to use eleCards as a base with Tab Buttons in the Header and Tab Content in the Body.
 - Updated strLoremIpsum to be able to generate more than 69 words.